Stuart Whitman: Career

-1951 to 1959: Early roles and first leads
+1951–1957: Early roles and first leads

 Whitman was spotted by a talent scout while at City College.
 He made his screen debut, credited as Kip Whitman, in a bit part in Rudolph Maté's When Worlds Collide, which was released in November 1951.
 He followed this with another small part, using the same pseudonym, in Robert Wise's The Day the Earth Stood Still, released in September of that same year.

 In 1952, Whitman continued playing small roles, starting with George Archainbaud's Barbed Wire, released in July, and Tay Garnett's One Minute to Zero, released in August.
 In December 1952, he signed a contract with Universal, which put him in Douglas Sirk's All I Desire, released in July 1953, and Jesse Hibbs's The All American, released in October.

 Whitman was still cast in small parts in features premiering in 1953.
 This began with Budd Boetticher's The Man from the Alamo, released in August.
 Following this was Jacques Tourneur's Appointment in Honduras, which premiered on October 16.
 The next was George Sherman's The Veils of Bagdad, in November.
 Finally, Lloyd Bacon's Walking My Baby Back Home started its theatrical run in December.

 In 1954, Whitman continued to be seen in minor film roles.
 First was Charles Vidor's Rhapsody at Metro-Goldwyn-Mayer (MGM), on April 16.
 On May 14, it was Andrew Marton's Prisoner of War, followed in June by Allan Dwan's Silver Lode.
 On July 25, it was Lesley Selander's Return from the Sea.
 Premiering on October 6 was Passion.
 He then appeared in Brigadoon on October 22.
 He starred on stage in Christopher Fry's Venus Observed at the Coast Theatre in 1954.
 On television, Whitman acted in episodes of Dr. Christian, The Roy Rogers Show, and Death Valley Days.

 On July 1, 1955, Whitman appeared as a man on the beach in Curtis Bernhardt's Interrupted Melody.
 Also that year, Whitman had a minor role in the serial King of the Carnival.